 We’ve revamped user roles and permissions to give you granular control over what visibility and functionality colleagues and stakeholders get in Marvel.

-The two roles are called Team Member and Guest.
+The two roles are called Team Member and Contributor.
 Here’s how they work:

 Role: Team Member (previously called Editor)